 KinderKampers enjoy recreational swims in the kiddie pools and interactive “Splash Zone” at our off-campus pool facilities.

-With specialized equipment, including lighter balls, and the “magic” bumpers at the ready, KinderKampers feel comfortable bowling at our off-campus facilities.
+With specialized equipment, including lighter balls, dragon ramps, and the “magic” bumpers at the ready, KinderKampers feel comfortable bowling at our off-campus facilities.

 Camps ‘R’ Us off-campus trips take campers to some of the most popular venues on Long Island.
-KinderKampers can participate in up to four trips each summer.
-Our most recent venues included: Long Island Children’s Museum, Once Upon a Treetop, White Post Farms and Pump It Up.
+Our most recent venues included: Long Island Children’s Museum, Once Upon a Treetop, and Chuck E. Cheese’s

 Camps ‘R’ Us has many traditions that have become part of the fabric of our camp community.
 We celebrate these special events on various days during the summer, and KinderKampers participate at a level that is appropriate for their specific age and abilities.
 These special days augment the daily activity schedule, and are indicated on your campus calendar.
 Traditions include: Crazy Hat Day, Picture Day, Wild ‘n Wacky Challenge, Color War, Shades’ BIG Shindig, Pinewood Derby and Talent Show.